clink-app/beautiful-jekyll/_posts/2019-11-04-Heuristic-Evaluation.md

 | Visibility       | Information felt relevent (location, description, etc.) | 0 |
 | Felxibility | Simplicity comes with a cost; seems like experienced users may be overwhelmed by events (maybe a proversion that's more tailored?) | 1 |

-Michaela and Phoebe conducted the second evaluation with Olivia.
+Michaela and Phoebe conducted the second evaluation with Liv.

 | Heuristic Broken         | Description                                              | Severity |